nhuneke/sotnir-handbook/docs/projects-soton/mri-scanner.rst

 - **Tuesday 8am slot**: unavailable from the previous Thursday at 8am
 - **Thursday 3pm slot**: unavailable from the previous Monday at 3pm
-- **Saturday 9am slot**: becomes unavailable from the previous Wednesday at 9am
+- **Saturday 9am slot**: unavailable from the previous Wednesday at 9am

 How do I make a reservation?
 =============================